fau-fablab/FabLabKasse/README.md

 ```

-- Unittests must be in separate XYZ_unittest.py files and use the python unittest module so that they can be found by run_unittests.sh.
+- Unittests must use the python unittest module so that they can be found by run_unittests.sh.
 Please see `FabLabKasse/example_unittest.py` for a working example.

 # Contributing